-These sources can access all your traffic data, you history and your IP address.
+These sources can access all your traffic data, your history, and your IP address.
 That's why I say that private browsing is only a local privacy.
 You can hide from your friends and family, but not from Big Brother.
 You can prevent potentially embarrassing links from appearing on suggestions, tabs or search history.
 That's about it.

-Despite private browsing, your information are available online
+Despite private browsing, your information is available online

 Your ISP is saving your browsing data for years.
 What information?
 The websites you visit (online streaming, adult sites, torrents sites, banks, communications…) and your communications: For each email, they know the sender's address, their IP address (and location) and the recipient's address.